oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Help the participant sit down.
 - [ ] Instruct the participant to remove the earplugs and dispose of them.
 Ask them about the experience:

-    > [NAME], how was your experience?
+    ???+ quote "Get feedback about the session from the participant" [NAME], how was your experience?
-    > Have you been able to feel comfortable throughout the session?
+        Have you been able to feel comfortable throughout the session?
-    > What advice, indication do you feel we could've provided you for a better experience?
+        What advice, indication do you feel we could've provided you for a better experience?

 - [ ] Lift the nasal cannula and help the participant remove it from their head.
 - [ ] Disconnect the tube from the RB and then lift the velcro attachmet to remove the RB.